-PDF (Acculturation To The Global Consumer Culture And Ethnic Identity: An Empirical Study In Iran)
+Text (Acculturation To The Global Consumer Culture And Ethnic Identity: An Empirical Study In Iran) (application/pdf)2MB

 Globalization is a phenomenon that was always present through different market trades.
 However, the evolution of technology mixed with open market frontiers has lead to a change in the communication systems, product circulation and movement of population for economic, social, political, ecological or leisure reasons.
 These trends have influenced behaviors of population and their exposure to other cultures, habits and consumer behaviors.
 In fact, consumer behavior theorists and marketing managers had to adapt to these important changes infusing a balance of “global consumer culture” and “ethnic identity” while experimenting resistance at the national, regional and local levels.
 Should they standardize, adapt or use a combination of methods to achieve success?
 How should they proceed?
 How should they adapt?

 The Middle East is particularly an interesting context to answer some of these strategic questions.
 More precisely, Iran offers an interesting perspective to investigate the relationship between acculturation to global consumer culture (AGCC) and Ethnic Identity (EID) with consumer behavior.
 Are Iranian more materialists or oriented towards their own culture and identity when it comes to buying products-services?